jcgonzalezb/AirBnB_clone/web_static/README.md

 - main_files: Folder with main programs to showcase sample function usage.
 - hash_tables.h: Header file with all function prototypes.

-0. function that creates a hash table.
+0. Write an HTML page that displays a header and a footer.
-1. function that implements the djb2 hash function algorithm.
+1. Write an HTML page that displays a header and a footer by using the style tag in the head tag.
-2. function that returns index of a key.
+2. Write an HTML page that displays a header and a footer by using CSS files.
-3. function that adds an element to the hash table.
+3. Write an HTML page that displays a header and a footer by using CSS files (image and icon included).
 4. function that retrieves a value associated with a key.
 5. function that prints a hash table.
 6. function that deletes a hash table.